-In 2019, Dr. Alumkal re-located to the University of Michigan to lead the Prostate/Genitourinary Medical Oncology Section in the Division of Hematology-Oncology and the Rogel Cancer Center, where he is a Professor of Internal Medicine.
-He was named a Rogel Cancer Center Rogel Scholar in 2019.
+In 2019, Dr. Alumkal re-located to the University of Michigan to lead the Genitourinary Medical Oncology Section in the Division of Hematology-Oncology and the Rogel Cancer Center, where he is a Professor of Internal Medicine.
+He was named a Rogel Cancer Center Rogel Scholar in 2019 and was elected to the American Society for Clinical Investigation that same year.
+Since 2020, he has been a Co-Leader of the Translational and Clinical Research Program in the Rogel Cancer Center.
+In 2021, Dr. Alumkal was named the inaugural Wicha Family Professor of Oncology at the University of Michigan.

 Elucidating the role of the histone demethylase protein lysine specific demethylase 1 (LSD1) in the evolution of lethal castration-resistant prostate cancer (CRPC) is one focus of our lab's research.
 Our work demonstrates that the LSD1 protein promotes progression of CRPC.
 Furthermore, we have determined that LSD1 is particularly important in a virulent CRPC subset called neuroendocrine prostate cancer (NEPC).
 Currently, we are focused on three major areas: a) clarifying mechanisms by which LSD1 regulates transcription in NEPC cells, b) identifying key LSD1 cofactors in NEPC that potentiate LSD1’s function, c) and testing novel, specific LSD1 inhibitors in vitro and in vivo.
 Our goal is to translate these findings to a phase I clinical trial of LSD1 inhibition alone or in combination with rational strategies in the near-term.